-Sisterlocks is a trademark company founded in 1993 by Dr. JoAnne Cornwell.
-The Home Office is in San Diego, California, and there are trained practitioners and Certified Training Associates in over 30 other states.
+Sisterlocks is a trademarked company founded in1993 by Dr. JoAnne Cornwell.
+The Home Office is in San Diego, California, and there are trained practitioners and Certified Training Associates in over 40 states and in several countries.
 The company has developed an innovative approach to marketing its natural hair care system to African American women.
 The company motto says it all: “Sisterlocks is not about a hairstyle, it’s about a lifestyle.”
 Sisterlocks invites women who are interested in self-empowerment and cultural self expression, to embrace a natural hair care system that is self-affirming and truly gorgeous.

-The company has three divisions: hair services, training, and a product and accessories line.
-The Sisterlocks business philosophy is intended to enhance not only the self image of African American women, but also their self-awareness and their bottom line.
-For example, Sisterlocks uses innovative approaches when marketing its hair care system that have a strong emphasis on education and offers business opportunities to those inclined to become Certified Sisterlocks Consultants.
-When people inquire about Sisterlocks, the Home Office sends out free packets about the system that include pictures, answers to frequently asked questions and information about what to expect from any Certified Consultant who does their hair.
-When it comes to training, the Sisterlocks company insists that instruction is done in person.
-Unlike some hair care systems, you can't learn Sisterlocks by simply viewing a tape.
-The one-on-one interaction promotes sisterhood, and a sense of community responsibility for how the newly-acquired skills will be carried out.
+The company has three divisions: training, products & accessories and hair services.
+The Sisterlocks business philosophy stresses not only the self image of African American women, but also their self-awareness and their bottom line.
+For example, Sisterlocks uses innovative approaches when marketing its hair care system that have a strong emphasis on education while also offering business opportunities to those inclined to become Certified Sisterlocks Consultants.
+When people inquire into the Sisterlocks Company and our system, they discover a wealth of information through a variety of media: websites, blogs, podcasts, individual testimonials and more.
+When it comes to training, the Sisterlocks company offers a range of in-person and blended classes for full training, and even fully online options for refresher courses and certification.
+Unlike some hair care systems, you can't learn the full Sisterlocks system by simply picking up instructions online.
+The one-on-one interaction is always a part of our core courses.
+This approach teaches skills, and equally importantly, it promotes sisterhood and a sense of community responsibility for how the newly-acquired skills should be carried out.
 This is the cornerstone of the cultural values that Sisterlocks embodies.
 Once Sisterlocks Consultants are trained and certified, they become part of a national registry where they have access to ongoing retraining opportunities, receive referrals to help build their client base and become distributors for the Sisterlocks line of maintenance products.

 Sisterlocks Originator and Company Founder, Dr. JoAnne Cornwell